chaossocial/meta/_posts/2018-04-15-one-year-chaos-social.md

 date:   2018-04-15 10:00:00
 ---

 chaos.social celebrates its birthday today!
-We opened registration last year, on April 15th: [https://chaos.social/@ordnung/1003](https://chaos.social/@ordnung/1003), after sending our first toots on April 13th:
+We opened registration last year [on April 15th](https://chaos.social/@ordnung/1003) after sending our first toots on April 13th:

 <div class="toot two-toots">
 <iframe src="https://chaos.social/@rami/1/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400"></iframe><script src="https://chaos.social/embed.js" async="async"></script>
 <iframe src="https://chaos.social/@rixx/2/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400"></iframe><script src="https://chaos.social/embed.js" async="async"></script>
 </div>

 Since then, we've grown quite a bit.
-Since yesterday, more than 2000 people call our instance their home, and we're connected to more than 2000 other instances in the Fediverse.
+Since a few days ago, more than 2000 people call our instance their home, and we're connected to more than 2000 other instances in the Fediverse.
 Which has grown itself a lot, too!
 Mastodon doesn't only federate (nearly) seamlessly with the old and established federation parts like GNUSocial, but also with the newcomers like PeerTube.
 There's always something new going on and barely a month passes without new federtion parts and possibilites.

 ## And you are  …?